HevaWu/HevaWu.github.io/_posts/2021-08-29-Learning-Record-of-100-Days-of-SwiftUI.md

 .0...v0.40.0)

 - DateFormatter, `mm` means `zero padded minute`, `MM` means `zero padded month`
-- `JSONDecoder.dateDecodingStrategy` to tell how it should decode dates
+- `JSONDecoder.dateDecodingStrategy` to tell how it should decode dates.
+It need to be careful at timeZone part.

 ## Day 39